 But if you’re like me who spends more time analyzing and over-analyzing and never coming to a decision; here’s some help for you.

 1) Decide your painting process.

-If you’re here, you’ve probably gone through all the pros and cons of oil and acrylics above; nevertheless, oil painting requires more drying time as compared to acrylics.
+If you’re here, you’ve probably gone through all the pros and cons of oil and acrylics above; nevertheless, oil painting requires more drying time compared to acrylics.

-So if you’re a person who wants to finish the painting in one go, acrylic should be your preferred choice; if you want to finish the painting in breaks and in span of days, oil paints are your friend.
+So if you’re a person who wants to finish the painting in one go, acrylic should be your preferred choice; if you want to finish the painting in breaks and in the span of days, oil paints are your friend.